 Cross-platform solutions are limited in their capabilities, but can still be useful enough for business applications.
 They don’t use Swift or Objective C at all, so they don’t require macOS or Xcode.
 Your options are limited if your app uses low-level hardware sensors such as shooting 4K videos with AVFoundation like Filmora, or if you need AR integration or a highly customizable UI.

-What is Xcode?
-And what's the best alternative?
+Q. What is Xcode and what’s the best alternative?

 You can still develop but it is impossible to publish and test your code without a Mac.
 Cross-platform solutions such as Xamarin and React Native, Flutter or Ionic/PhoneGap are available.
 These are the top cross-platform mobile development tools that you can use on Windows.